MarkUgarov/maybe-this-will-help/docker/step2/runDockerContainer.md

 If you don't see your image, go back to either [import the docker image](../step1/importDockerImage.md) or [create a new docker image](../step1/createOracleDockerImage.md)

 If you are happy with name and tag, go to the next step.
-Otherwise you can rename it with  the `docker tag` -command (https://docs.docker.com/engine/reference/commandline/tag/).
+Otherwise you can rename it with  the `docker tag` -command (see [https://docs.docker.com/engine/reference/commandline/tag/](https://docs.docker.com/engine/reference/commandline/tag/)).

-> docker tag IMAGE_ID TARGET_IMAGE[:TAG]
+> docker tag `<IMAGE_ID TARGET_IMAGE:TAG>`

-## Prepare
+## Step 1: Prepare

 ### Prepare volume folder